giannimonaco/DREAMChallenge_Deconvolution/README.md

 ```
 Rscript ./RLMdeconvolution.R --ExprData Demo/TESTdataset.csv
 ```
 The output file "prediction.csv" will be generated in the working directory.
-The run time on a normal laptop or desktop computer is only a few seconds
+The run time on a normal laptop or desktop computer is only a few seconds.

 ## License
 This software is released under the MIT License.